recifejs/docs/docs/installation.md

 <br />
 For more details visit the [CLI](introduction-cli.md) topic.

-## Using via npx
+## Using with npx

-If you do not want to install the CLI it is also possible to use it via npx.
+If you do not want to install the CLI it is also possible to use it with npx.
 Below is an example of its use to create a new project.

 ```bash
 npx recife-cli project my-project-name